-Here are several examples (the following images were all composited by IIHIH, please do not reproduce without linking back to this post):
+Here are several examples (the following images were all composited by if it’s hip, it’s here)

-In addition, several of the stained glass windows shown above also appeared in miniature in Wim’s “Chapelle,” 2007:
+In addition, several of the stained glass windows shown above also appeared in miniature in Wim Delvoye’s “Chapelle,” 2007:

 Solo exhibitions of Wim Delvoye’s work have been organized by Castello di Rivoli (1991), Kunsthalle Nürnberg (1992), Open Air Museum Middelheim in Antwerp (1997), Centre Georges Pompidou in Paris (2000), Migros Museum in Zurich (2001), Museum Kunst-Palast in Dusseldorf (2002), The Power Plant in Toronto (2004), and Peggy Guggenheim Collection in Venice (2009).
 His work has also been included in major group exhibitions such as Venice Biennale (1990, 1999, and 2009), Documenta IX (1992), Sydney Biennale (1992), Lyon Biennial (2000 and 2005), and Shanghai Biennale (2006).
 Delvoye lives and works in Ghent.